Hong Kong leader to meet media after killing extradition bill

 The announcement came after Reuters reports on Friday and Monday revealed that Beijing had thwarted Lam’s earlier proposals to withdraw the bill and that she had said privately that she would resign if she could, according to an audio recording obtained by Reuters.

-The Beijing-backed leader is expected to meet the media before she departs for a trip to China’s Guangxi province on Thursday afternoon.
+The Beijing-backed leader is expected to meet the media before she departs for a trip to China’s Guangxi province on Thursday afternoon, local media reported.

 Skirmishes broke out in some districts late on Wednesday after Lam’s announcement, which came after a weekend of some of the most violent protests the city has seen in the past three months.